LinuxBeaver/GEGL-GIMP-PLUGIN_Double_Glow_Duel_Color/README.md

 Double Glow Duel Color
 =========

 This filter requires your layer to have an alpha channel and to prevent color loss you are strongly recommended to apply this GEGL filter on a duplicate layer while fusing it with Gimp blend modes.
 GEGL's blending operations will work at the cost of color loss.
+Gimp's blend modes do not have this problem.